Student charter

 - a course level induction and, where appropriate, generic induction events for all new students

-- a Trust student disability link
+- a Trust student disability support service

 - a professional student advice and consultation service

-- a Trust research week
+- a Trust skills and research week

 - cross-doctoral teaching seminars